-Whether you live, and work on the island, or are just visiting for a few weeks, take a look at this list of 10 things that you should never, ever do if you don’t want to look like the biggest foreigner on the island.
+Whether you live, and work on the island, or are just visiting for a few weeks, take a look at this list of 10 things that you should never, ever do in Ibiza if you don’t want to look like the biggest foreigner on the island.
 Take Note! 😉

 Take a walk along the port of Ibiza stopping to have a look at the menus